Can You Take Vyvanse While Pregnant? Safety Guide for Expectant Mothers

 Potential Risks of Taking Vyvanse During Pregnancy

 Research indicates increased risks of low birth weight, premature birth, and small-for-gestational-age babies in women taking amphetamine medications during pregnancy.
-These complications can lead to longer hospital stays and potential developmental delays requiring ongoing medical care.
+These complications can lead to longer hospital stays and potential developmental challenges requiring ongoing medical care.
+Neonatal withdrawal symptoms, including irritability, feeding difficulties, and tremors, can also occur when babies are exposed to amphetamines throughout pregnancy.

 Potential cardiovascular defects and cleft lip/palate risks are highest with first trimester exposure, when these structures develop.
 While the absolute risk remains relatively low, any increase in birth defect rates requires serious consideration when making treatment decisions.